EFASI RNA motif

 The Enterobactericaea, Frequently Around STAXI and Integrases (EFASI RNA motif) is a conserved RNA structure that was discovered by bioinformatics.

 EFASI motifs are found in some organisms in the lineage Enterobacteriaceae.

 EFASI RNAs likely function in trans as small RNAs.
-Many EFASI RNAs are found several hundred base pairs downstream of STAXI RNA motif examples and upstream of integrase-encoding genes.
+Many EFASI RNAs are found downstream of STAXI RNA motif examples and upstream of integrase-encoding genes, and the distance between the motifs is several hundred base pairs.
 Although this association likely relates to the function of EFASI RNAs, this function is not yet known.